SB6: Rhododendron control

 - build bonfires far enough away from trees (at least 10m from the crown of any tree) to avoid damaging them

-- make sure that burning sites and piles of wood are not on patches of ground where they could damage species-rich grassland, anthills or other ecological or archaeological features
+- make sure burning sites and piles of wood are not on patches of ground where they could damage species-rich grassland, anthills or other ecological or archaeological features

 - clean up the site as soon as possible after burning – burning on a metal sheet reduces damage to the soil and makes it easier to remove ash from the site

-What the management plan needs to include
+What your management plan must include

-- identify rhododendron as being present
+- being present

-- identify rhododendron as posing a threat to successful management
+- posing a threat to successful management

 - any bank statements, receipted invoices, consents or permissions connected with the work

-Assess the slope class
+Assessing the slope class

 The payment rate depends on the slope of the site and height of the rhododendron.